 Accounting is often described as the 'language of business', it involves analysing and using financial information to understand and evaluate the financial position of an organisation.
 It can involve anything from basic book-keeping to more complicated management of balance sheets and income statements.

 A professional accounting qualification is not just for people who want to become accountants - it will equip you for a broad spectrum of successful careers in small and large business, financial services, not-for-profit and the government sector, all of which require an ability to understand and interpret financial information for use in decision making.

 You can work in any role, from strategic planning to risk analysis.
 Wherever there's a need for someone with astute accounting knowledge and sharp business skills, you'll be in demand.

-To practise as an accountant, graduates must also undertake study for professional accreditation through one of the professional bodies such as; The Institute of Chartered Accountants in Australia (ICAA), CPA Australia or the National Institute of Accountants (NIA).
+To practise as an accountant, graduates must also undertake study for professional accreditation through one of the professional bodies such as; The Chartered Accountants Australia and New Zealand (CAANZ), CPA Australia or the National Institute of Accountants (NIA).

 Like any profession, your salary in accounting will depend on your skills and experience.
 You will also need to consider market competition and the global economy.
 Robert Half's Finance & Accounting Asia Pacific Salary Guide will give you a basis to work from.